ssusnea/SDS261/README.md

-For this project I wanted to write a function that would scrape all of the information off of the Metropolitan Museum of Art's collection of European modern art.
+A function that scrapes all of the information off of the Metropolitan Museum of Art's collection of European modern art and stores the data in a dataframe.

-Although the Met's website no longer allows webscraping, this was a fun exercise in webscraping and regular expressions :)